ENT8R/NotesReview/README.md

 You found an issue or want to propose a new feature?
 Then please use the [issue tracker](https://github.com/ENT8R/NotesReview/issues/) of this repository.

+---

+For further information on how to contribute you might also want to read the [contributing guidelines](https://github.com/ENT8R/NotesReview/blob/master/CONTRIBUTING.md).

 ## Screenshots

 <img src="assets/screenshots/light/map.png" width="400px"> <img src="assets/screenshots/dark/map.png" width="400px">